-Travelers love their Capital One cards like the *capital one venture card* and the premium *venture x*.
-And for good reason: Capital One miles have become some of the most valuable on the planet.
+Travelers love the *capital one venture card* and the premium *venture x* … and for good reason: There are few travel cards more approachable than these two.
+With the ability to redeem miles to cover nearly any travel purchase and a slew of valuable transfer partners, Capital One miles have become some of the most valuable on the planet.

 Still not sure which card is right for you?
-Read our guide comparing the Capital One Venture vs the Venture X card!
+Read our guide comparing the Capital One Venture and Venture X Card!

 This is no big secret.
 In fact, it's the go-to method for millions of Capital One cardholders.